andro2ss/Redux_Form_task/README.md

    - For sandwich:
      - Number field: number of slices of bread

-## Used technology:
+## Technologies
 - React
+- JavaScript
+- SCSS
-- Redux
+- React Redux
-- Redux-Form
+- Redux Form
-- Scss
+- REST
 - MUI
+- Firebase

 ## Setup
 To run this project, clone repo and install it locally using npm: